The AMAA–Minimally Invasive Aesthetic Medicine

 The American MedAesthetic Association (AMAA) educates, serves, and represents physicians, oral surgeons and dentists (where legally applicable), nurse practitioners, nurses, physician assistants, and other medically licensed practitioners who practice minimally invasive aesthetic medicine and associated areas of interest, but are not the core specialists of plastic surgery or dermatology.
 Non-Core, or as we now term, “MedAesthetic Practitioners (MAP),” now constitute more than half of the minimally invasive aesthetic medicine practitioners in the USA and are actually the “New Core” in cosmetic medicine.
 A few aesthetic medicine organizations are open to both Core and Non-Core participation, but are directed primarily by Core physicians, who necessarily must represent the interests of both Core and Non-Core physicians, reflected by their more generic membership.
 Consequently, more than half of the lectures and training programs may be on surgical advances and techniques–completely unusable by non-surgeons.
 By focusing only on what our members actually do–and what they really want–we make every hour and dollar count towards maximizing education in the latest and best advances of minimally invasive aesthetic medicine. [learn more…]

 We believe MedAesthetic Practitioners are deserving of an organization dedicated specifically to us, as well as an identity of our own–instead of simply being termed Non-Core.
 Initial focus is on the fundamentals of minimally invasive aesthetic medicine and associated areas of interest including: neurotoxins, cosmetic injectable fillers, microcannula use, thread-lifts, IPL, lasers, radio-frequency, Platelet-Rich Plasma, microneedling, stem cells, skin care, cosmoceuticals, and chemical peels.
 The AMAA is also a strong proponent of teaching a crucial aspect of success in aesthetic medicine–virtually neglected by medical training programs–the business of medicine.

-The AMAA welcomes Dermatologists and Plastic Surgeons–who are dedicated to teaching all–as faculty to share their knowledge with us in recognition that aesthetic medicine research and advances are directly attributable to Core Physicians–but also is inclusive of MAP who have become experts in their focused clinical areas.
+The AMAA welcomes Dermatologists and Plastic Surgeons–who are dedicated to teaching all–as advisers and faculty to share their knowledge with us in recognition that aesthetic medicine research and advances are directly attributable to Core Physicians–but also is inclusive of MAP who have become experts in their focused clinical areas.